mabiesen/My_Site_OLD_NO_RAILS/README.md

 # ResponsiveResume-XHTML
 Goal is to create resume and portfolio that are fully responsive.
 Inspired by recent work with Unity, an extremely versatile application that allows one to create apps for a variety of platforms.

+Update as of 1/4/2017:
+* Instructed Godaddy to associated mattbiesen.com with mattthewbiesen.com.
+Not yet working.
+* Added scroll animation to porfolio.
+Before update, if text was changed and scroll bar was down, scroll bar would stay down.
+Now, text is scrolled to top in animation fashion.

 Updates as of 1/3/2017:
 * Added text and hyperlinks for portfolio projects
-* Added js to show when link is clicked
+* Added js to show when link is clicked in portfolio

 Updates as of 1/2/2017:
 * Obtained domain matthewbiesen.com, linked html to website.